SebastianTirsen/MS-3-seriesdb/README.md

 ### Features to be added

 A feature to be included in a new release would be a searchfield.
 This would give the users a faster way to find a show in the Db especially when the amount of shows grow.

+Filter and sort buttons would also make it easier for the user to navigate between different shows based on preference.

+Each show having its own rank based on the average rating of the users, would be a great feature.
+Teh the user would have the possibility to filter all the shows based on any of the bits of information, for example "genre", and then sort them by ranking, finding the highest rated show in that genre.

 ****
 ## Technologies